 GNUFDL image by Cdang, see Wikipedia Commons

 It’s the schoolbook atom, something like the solar system.
 What was striking is that it explained the Balmer series, and more.
 Bohr seemed to be barking up the right tree.
 In part 1 on page 5 he even said the ionizing potential of the hydrogen atom was 13 volts.
 On page 8 he said “if we put τ2 = 2 and let τ1 vary, we get the ordinary Balmer series.
 If we put τ3 = 3, we get the series in the ultra-red observed by Paschen and previously suspected by Ritz”.
 In part 2 on page 16 he said “the first two electrons in a lithium atom [are] very strongly bound compared with the electron in a hydrogen atom”.
 At the bottom of page 19 he said “this assumption in regard to the number of electrons in the rings is strongly supported by the fact that the chemical properties of the elements of low atomic weight vary with a period of 8”.
 It’s good stuff for 1913, especially since Bohr refers to stationary states.
 But it’s noticeable that Bohr is modelling the atom when he hasn’t modelled its components.
-There is no electron model here.
-This predates pair production and the wave nature of matter.
-Bohr’s electrons are point-like charged particles, moving like tetherballs, arranged in rings.
+There is no electron model here, despite Gustav Mie’s 1913 Foundations of a theory of matter, which talked about four-potential embodying the state of the ether and knot singularities in the field.
+Instead Bohr’s electrons are undefined point-like charged particles, moving like tetherballs, arranged in rings.
 Hence the further he goes with it, the shakier the ground.
 See the Niels Bohr and the dawn of quantum theory by Peter Weinberger for some good points.
 Also see Brian Smith’s course notes for a user-friendly description of the Bohr model of hydrogen.
 He describes Bohr’s two postulates, which were that electron angular momentum is quantized as ħ = h/2π or multiples thereof, and that radiation is emitted when an electron drops to a lower shell.
 And note this in the Wikipedia Bohr model article: “Bohr stuck to the classical Maxwell theory of the electromagnetic field.
 Quantization of the electromagnetic field was explained by the discreteness of the atomic energy levels; Bohr did not believe in the existence of photons”.
 See John Stachel’s Bohr and the photon.
 He says Bohr was an inveterate opponent of the photon concept until 1925.
 Bohr is often said to be the protagonist for quantum theory whilst Einstein is said to be the antagonist, but life is not so simple.

 Franck and Hertz vindicate the Bohr model